darkshade9/aq2-tng/action/scenes/README.md

         * Issued by a client when a map is loaded, it will centerprint the goals of the scenario.
     * **volunteer**
         * Issued by a client after joining a team, a `volunteer` is chosen for 'special duty' to be the Leader in scenarios that use Leaders (ETV, ATL, FRD).
 Players who do not issue the `volunteer` command are not eligible to become the Leader, unless `e_mustVolunteer` is enabled.
 Matches that require at least 1 `volunteer` will not begin until that requirement is met.
 Simiiar to how `captains` are issued, but multiple can `volunteer` up until the e_maxVolunteers value.
+    * **sv scenarios**
+        * Issued via rcon, this lists the maps and associated scenarios in rotation on the server
+    * **sv goto [scn num]**
+        * Issued via rcon, the argument provided changes to the scene number provided by **sv scenarios** in the event that a map has multiple scenarios and the server admin wants to override the default one loaded
     * **e_maxVolunteers**
         * Maximum amount of volunteer per team.  `0` value means there are no restrictions to the amount of volunteers per team.
     * **e_mustVolunteer**